-It seems so long ago as we celebrate the 16th year of the Freddies and though many years have passed, and some frequent travelers, as well as various frequent traveler programs, have come and gone, one thing has remained constant: the public knows best.
-It’s not me, as editor of InsideFlyer that matters, it’s the consensus of over 250,000 travelers.
-The Freddies have found a home among the public, and with the most generous sponsorship of companies such as Nextel, Executive Traveler/SkyGuide, USAToday.com, SmarterLiving.com and Points.com, I’m thrilled to have the honor of announcing this year’s winners.
+It seems so long ago as we celebrate the 17th year of the Freddies, and though many years have passed, and some frequent travelers, as well as various frequent traveler programs, have come and gone, one thing has remained constant: the public knows best.
+It’s not me, as editor of InsideFlyer who matters, it’s the consensus of over 315,000 travelers.
+The Freddies have found a home among the public, and with the most generous sponsorship of companies such as Nextel, Executive Traveler/SkyGuide, USAToday.com, SmarterTravel.com, Points.com and new sponsor Awards for Mortgages and Real Estate, I’m thrilled to have the honor of announcing this year’s winners.

-The little program that could, Diners Club Club Rewards, claims its seventh Freddie in a row in the Best Affinity Credit Card category.
-This run of Freddies matches two other record holders; both Continental OnePass and Marriott Rewards have won seven consecutive Freddie Awards in a category (Marriott with Customer Service and Continental with Elite Level).
+And the little program that could, Diners Club Club Rewards, claims its eighth Freddie in a row in the Best Affinity Credit Card category.
+This run of Freddies surpasses the record it held with two other record holders; both Continental OnePass and Marriott Rewards have won seven consecutive Freddie Awards in a category (Marriott with Customer Service and Continental with Elite Level).

 I’m pleased to share the results.
 So please, go to http://www.freddieawards.com and click on the Winner’s Circle link to find out all the winners and to see how close some of the voting was.
 And look beyond the results to read selected comments from those who voted — perhaps you’ll even see one of your own comments.